 Lack of due diligence:

-Once a price has been agreed upon and you have moved to the market place does the Realtor® have the experience in marketing.
-Times have changed and newspaper ads are not bringing the Buyers that websites and social media are today.
-Getting the house ready for sale with a supporting team is huge today.
+Does the Realtor® have some experience in marketing?
+Times have changed and newspaper ads are not bringing the buyers that websites and social media are today.
+Getting the house ready for sale with a supporting team is very important.

 Is inflexible or lacks creative solutions:

 Sometimes your Realtor® needs to be looking for flexible alternatives.
 Once, in a difficult market, I had clients that wanted to buy a specific property but could not do so without a firm sale on their home.
 The house they wanted had been on the market for a while and was quite idiosyncratic.
 When I appeared with an offer conditional upon the sale of the buyer's house, we turned it into a firm deal where houses were traded and some cash was added so my clients could achieve their goal....A solution that would never have been achieved had the listing agent not been creative and flexible.

 Ego can get in the way in any negotiation...the "Do you know who I am?" monster can raise its head whether you are dealing with the other agents, sellers, buyers, mortgage providers or any parties to the transaction.
 I often assume that not only will I have responsibilities to do my job in the best way possible, I would be willing to do the job of the other side to make sure that all details are looked after.

 Does not have a good team of peripheral professionals:

 Knowing who to suggest to the buyer or seller so that they have the best professional advisers is key.
 Trying not to overstep our directions to the client by delving into advice that should be provided to them by a professional immersed in the subject is important.
 Adorna Carroll puts it well when she says, "you must be the source of the source...but not the source...".
 In other words you must be the access to the best team of peripheral professionals.